LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

-  -  Can we identify specific states or regions that are consistently profitable versus those that are consistently less profitable, despite high sales volume?
+  -  <b>Can we identify specific states or regions that are consistently profitable versus those that are consistently less profitable, despite high sales volume?</b>

       By analyzing sales and profit ratios at the state level, we can identify such discrepancies: